ARUCC-MyCreds-National-Network/en-CA/README.md

 In this project, the Digitary (In collaboration with the MATTR) is enabling the complete value chain of digital credentials.

-## How to use this project?
-This section will cover the details of how this project and code can be utilised.

 ## Standards and Specifications
 In this project, there are various standards and specifications which are being used to establish the integrity of the educational credentials.